Caden Sterns: Carolina Panthers

+Philadelphia Eagles

+On August 11, 2024, Sterns signed with the Philadelphia Eagles.
+He was released on August 27, and was subsequently re-signed to the practice squad.
+Sterns was released again on September 3, re-signed again on the 10, and then released again two days later.
+Sterns was re-signed to the practice squad on September 17.
+He was released again on October 10.

+On October 16, 2025, Sterns announced his retirement from professional football, citing injuries he had suffered throughout his career.

 Personal life

 Sterns has three brothers, each of whom have played football at the collegiate level.
 His oldest brother Jordan played safety at Oklahoma State from 2013–16, his youngest brother Josh is currently a wide receiver at Western Kentucky Hilltoppers along with his other brother Jerreth Sterns who also plays wide receiver as well.
 Jerreth played at what was then known as Houston Baptist University and then transferred to Western Kentucky Hilltoppers for his senior year to play along with his teammate, quarterback Bailey Zappe.
-Jerreth currently plays on the Los Angeles Rams on the practice squad.
+Jerreth currently plays for the Winnipeg Blue Bombers of the Canadian Football League.